pnp/PnP-Transformation/InfoPath/Samples/KnockOut.SinglePageApp/readme.md

 ----------

 # Introduction #
-The core of this application are the JavaScript based model and view.
+The core of this application are the JavaScript based view-model and view.
 This files are depending on [knockoutjs](http://knockoutjs.com/) to implement a Model-View-View Model (MVVM) pattern.
-The UI is defined using views and declarative bindings, its data and behavior using viewmodels and observables, and everything stays in sync automatically thanks to Knockout's dependency tracking.
+The UI is defined using views and declarative bindings, its data and behavior using view-models and observables, and everything stays in sync automatically thanks to Knockout's dependency tracking.
+The model (=data) itself is stored in SharePoint lists.

 To learn more about the Knockout JavaScript library check these resources:
 - [Tutorials](http://learn.knockoutjs.com/)